dustinblack/metal3-dev-scripts/chimera-docs/00_prepare_lab.md

 Add your pull secret as noted in the script.

-## Passthrough NVMe for Chimera

-We have some script hacks in place for the Chimera system specifically, which accounts for specific NVMe drives being available in specific PCIe slots.
-For this node to pass through the NVMe devices properly to the VMs, edit the `metalshift-chimera/tripleo-quickstart-config/metalkube-nodes.yml` to set `flavors.openshift_node.nvme_passthrough` to `true`.

 ## Storage for images

 You can mount storage to `/opt/dev-scripts` if you need separate space for virtual machine and container images.